LinguaTechnica/herobook/README.md

 * User registration
 * User favorites lists

+> INSTRUCTORS: See CONTRIBUTE.md for api auth details and exercise recommendations.

 ## Setup
 It's recommended to install Augury for your Chrome dev tools.
 It's a good tool for inspecting Angular components within the browser.
 It can also be useful to yield insights and understanding about how your application works.
 It is not required, but it's very helpful.